 1. Contract monitoring and management

-The fourth stage of the process involves ongoing monitoring and management of a contract to ensure that both parties are fulfilling their obligations and that any changes or issues are addressed in a timely and efficient manner.
+The fourth stage of the process involves ongoing monitoring and contract management to ensure that both parties are fulfilling their obligations and that any changes or issues are addressed in a timely and efficient manner.

 1. Contract renewal or termination